mmiv-center/LungSegmentation/README.md

       = Specify the number of times the Gaussian kernels are applied (2).
    [ -t [ threshold ] ]
       = Specify the threshold for zero-crossing (0.0001).
+   [ -z [ zero ] ]
+      = Specify at what value the intersection should be calculated (0).
    [ -f [ finalsmooth ] ]
       = Specify the kernel size of a smoothing with a Gaussian at the end of the process (0).
+   [ -n [ additivewhitenoise ] ]
+      = Add some noise with "mean variance" (0, 2).
+Additive white noise is appropriate for simulated CT images.
    [ -w [ voidspaces ] ]
       = Create void spaces with a given distance away from the lines.
 Default is that this option is not used.
+        In the resulting volume 0 will be the gap space right next to each vessel (label 4095) with 1, 2, 3, 4 the values of voxel that are in void space.
+   [ -l [ addlesion ] ]
+      = Specify a lesion of a specific size (5).
+Requires the option VoidSpaces.
+   [ -d [ outputdensities ] ]
+      = Specify the output density values used for each segmentation ("0 1 2 3 4 2048 4096").
+Requires the option VoidSpaces.
+   [ -m [ mask ] ]
+      = Specify a mask file (assumption is that the mask fits in resolution with the volume created).
    [ -s [ randomseed ] ]
       = Specify the value used for initialization of the random numbers (time based).
 The same value should produce the same fields.
-   [ -z [ zero ] ]
-      = Specify at what level the intersection should be performed (0).
    [ -f ]
       = Ignore existing files and force overwrite.
    [ -V ]